Get insider access

 5. Best Cheap Monitor For Xbox Series S

 If you need a simple and cheap monitor, look into the Dell G2724D, which you can often find for a low cost on Dell's website.
 It has a 1440p resolution like the AOC Q27G3XMN, but the biggest trade-off is that it has worse picture quality.
-Its local dimming feature performs terribly, so its HDR picture quality is limited, and it has a low contrast ratio that makes blacks look gray in dark rooms.
+Its local dimming feature performs terribly, so its HDR picture quality is limited, and blacks look gray against bright highlights.
 However, that's what you have to expect for such a cheap display.

 Besides the differences in picture quality, it still offers good gaming performance with a fast response time, and it works with 1440p signals from the Xbox up to 120Hz.
 On top of that, it also downscales a 4k signal, which at least allows you to play games in HDR if that's what you prefer.
-Unfortunately, it doesn't have an audio output, so connecting speakers to the monitor is difficult.
+Unfortunately, it doesn't have an audio output, so if you have headphones, you'd need to connect to the controller directly, or you would have to think of alternative ways of connecting speakers.

 See our review